Perspective | An open letter to the emerging cicadas in my backyard

 Now, I won’t be able to protect everyone from the prowling threat of birds and squirrels awaiting you.
 These animals consider you a delicacy, which I find unfathomable.
 What I can promise you is a chance, an opportunity to continue your family.
 The rest is up to you.

 I will do my best not to mow you, weed-whack you or leaf-blow you away.
 If you appear on my patio or on the sidewalk, I will place you on a tree and wish you well on your journey to mate.
-I do not fear you getting into my hair because unlike 2004, I don’t have any.
+I do not fear you getting into my hair, because, unlike in 2004, I don’t have any.
 If you stumble into my home accidentally, please do not let the shrieks of my daughter frighten you.
 She is only 16 and hasn’t experienced a cicada surge before.

 So, for the next several weeks or so, my yard is your yard!
 If there is anything you’d like me to pass along to your offspring in 2038, just let me know.
 I’ll be 61 and, hopefully, still climbing myself (pun intended).